When was the last time you expanded your Marketing team?

 Forward Role’s predictions for the marketing sector

 Technology is changing every day.
+AI is on the rise.

 As software cuts the amount of admin your marketing team has to complete, it frees them up to build steadfast relationships with your audience.
 However, to do so, they first need to reach the right individuals.